adriannovegil/my-chaosorca/README.md

 ## Commands

- * prom - Handles launching/restarting Prometheus and launch of cAdvisor.
- * monit - Attach monitoring to container.
- * fault - Adds a syscall fault to a container.
+ * `fault` - Adds a syscall fault to a container.
+ * `flist` - List all container that can be attacked.
+ * `list` -  List all containers relevant to chaosorca currently running
- * metric - Extract different kind of csv formatted metrics from Prometheus.
+ * `metric` - Extract different kind of csv formatted metrics from Prometheus.
+ * `monit` - Attach monitoring to container.
+ * `prom` - Handles launching/restarting Prometheus and launch of cAdvisor.

 Each command has subcommands cabable of doing different things.